nickFalcone/amplify/README.md

 # amplify
 Build AMP Pages quickly.
 Minify/compress files.
 AMP validation from the command line.
 [Learn more about AMP](https://www.ampproject.org/learn/overview/).

 I created Amplify to help me build AMP pages.
-I wanted an easy
+I was tired of writting CSS in the `<head>` and wanted an easy way to validate the page.

 ## Getting Started